IA-TIGRIS: An Incremental and Adaptive Sampling-Based Planner for Online Informative Path Planning: Introduction

-In this work, we introduce \PlannerNameSpaced (Incremental and Adaptive Tree-based Information Gathering using Informed Sampling), an adaptive and incremental sampling-based informative path planner. \PlannerNameSpaced builds on and substantially improves the approach in \cite{moon2022tigris} by introducing new tree-building logic and novel belief map node embeddings, enabling efficient incremental planning as new information becomes available. \PlannerNameSpaced operates fully online, efficiently updating and building its set of possible trajectories as new information is gathered, directly incorporating changes in the belief map.
+In this work, we introduce \PlannerNameSpaced (Incremental and Adaptive Tree-based Information Gathering Using Informed Sampling), which is an adaptive and incremental sampling-based informative path planner. \PlannerNameSpaced builds on and substantially improves the approach in \cite{moon2022tigris} by introducing new tree-building logic and novel belief map node embeddings, enabling efficient incremental planning as new information is gathered. \PlannerNameSpaced operates fully online, efficiently updating and building its set of possible trajectories and directly incorporating changes in the belief map.
 This adaptive, incremental approach leads to global paths that are more robust to path execution disturbances, better adapt to evolving environment knowledge, and achieve higher quality than a single static plan through continual online refinement.
 Fig.~\ref{fig:fig1} demonstrates \PlannerNameSpaced deployed on a hexarotor drone for an IPP application.

 Our key contributions are the following: